geokels/OpenRefine-archaeology-lesson/_episodes/05-resources.md

 * [Margaret Heller](http://www.gloriousgeneralist.com/) shows how she uses OpenRefine for [Measuring and Counting Impact in Repositories](http://www.gloriousgeneralist.com/2014/12/notes-on-measuring-and-calculating-impact-in-institutional-repositories/).
 * [Intersect Course Resources](http://www.intersect.org.au/course-resources) has Jared Berghold's **Cleaning & Exploring your data with Open Refine** (scroll down page to find).
 * [Enipedia OpenRefine Tutorial](http://enipedia.tudelft.nl/wiki/OpenRefine_Tutorial)
+* [Thomas Padilla] (http://thomaspadilla.org/dataprep/) provides a web tutorial as well, using a Digital Humanities perspective.

 There are more advanced uses of OpenRefine, such as bringing in column or cell data using web locators (URLs or APIs).
 The links above can give you a start on your journey.